Implications of Seiberg-Witten map on type-I superconductors: London equations

 where $n_{s}=N_{S}/V$ is the density of superconducting electrons and $A^{i}$ are the components of the magnetic vector potential.
 Eq. (\ref{eq:London equation}) is the London current for $\sigma$ infinite in perfect conductors and captures another key property that defines a perfect conductor to be a superconductor: the Meissner-Ochsenfeld effect.
 Indeed, taking the curl in both sides of Eq. (\ref{eq:London equation}) and use Ampere's law (in S.I units)

 The continuity equation is verified by London Equation (\ref{LondonETruh}) provided $\nabla \cdot\textbf{A}=0 $, which is called \emph{London gauge}\footnote{We are considering the static density of superconductor electrons regime, where $\partial_{t}\rho=0$.}.
-We will analyze the behavior of the London length (or penetration length)
+We will analyze the behavior of the London length (or penetration length)\footnote{Recall that we are in the zero temperature limit.
+Hence, London penetration length is the \emph{bare}, theoretical one.
+At finite temperature in the Ginzburg-Landau description, behaves like $\lambda (T)=\lambda_{L}\left(1-\left(T/T_{c}\right)^{4}\right)^{-1/2}$ \cite{book:17888}.}

 and the NC version of Eq. (\ref{LondonETruh}) under the SW $\theta$-expansions that account for noncommutative gauge potential.
 To achieve this aim, we consider the gauge potential in complex representation associated with the a.c. current, Eq. (\ref{eq:London equation})